-Files and documents are deleted or removed when an SVS layer is reset
+Files and documents are deleted or removed when Symantec Workspace Virtualization layer is reset

-After resetting an SVS application layer, all of the files that had been created and saved have been permanently removed or deleted.
+After resetting an Symantec Workspace Virtualization application layer, all of the files that had been created and saved have been permanently removed or deleted.

 But, when the layer is reset, the writable sublayer is deleted and replaced by a new writable sublayer.
 Everything that was contained in the deleted sublayer is now purged and cannot be retrieved.